 I’m interested in the dynamics of the Arctic Ocean.
 It is a complicated space and one which is sparsely observed and difficult to model.
 This means we still have a lot to learn.

-The Arctic is changing rapidly, and hosts systems that are sensitive to change.
-Although it is a comparitively small ocean, it plays an important role in larger scale ocean circulation and climate.
+The Arctic is changing rapidly.
+And although the Arctic Ocean is a comparitively small ocean, it plays an important role in larger scale climate processes, being positioned at the northerly node of the global cycle of heat and humidity.

 The physical dynamics of the Arctic encompass atmospheric, oceanic and cryospheric processes.
 These systems are interlinked at the surface of the ocean.
 As an ocean that is stratified by salinity (how salty a layer of water is determines its position in the water column), freshwater in the Arctic represents an important control on these linkages, because its abundance modulates connection between the ocean interior and the surface.